k-box/k-search-client-php/readme.md

 ### Installation

 The K-Search client uses [Composer](http://getcomposer.org/) to manage its dependencies.
-So, before using the Boilerplate, make sure you have Composer installed on your machine.
+So, before using the Client, make sure you have Composer installed on your machine.

 In order to require it in your project add the following repository configuration to your `composer.json` file.